 - Organisation of the Global Committee annual or biannual meeting with worldwide members of the committee to define actions, policy and evaluate results of previous actions.

-- Monitoring of membership outside Europe, and specifically in Asia, for the year 2017
+- Monitoring of membership outside Europe, and specifically in Asia.

 - Ensure compatibility between registries (EBMT and national registries)